Back to Technical Rhymer

 GlidesW Y

-Vowels are never fuzzed — vowel identity is most of what makes a rhyme feel like one.
+Vowels are not fuzzed by default — vowel identity is most of what makes a rhyme feel like one, so out of the box every vowel matches only itself.

 Those are the defaults, not dogma: the gear next to the Fuzzy toggle opens an editor where you can regroup the consonants however your ear likes — merge voicings, split the sibilants, set a sound loose so it only matches itself.
-Custom groups persist in your browser, and Reset to defaults brings back the table above.
+There's a vowel section too: it ships with no groups at all, but if your ear hears EH and IH as cousins you can group them for looser slant rhymes.
+Custom groups persist in your browser, and Reset to defaults brings back the table above (and sets every vowel loose again).

 Ranking: most common first